Thinking about the end of your child’s life is extremely difficult, and requires a lot of emotional strength.

 - Support should be provided for your child and family in their choices regarding end of life

 Information to support you as you prepare for this difficult time is available in a range of resources developed by Together for Short Lives.
+Caring for Your Child at End of Life is available to download here.

 Pages 31-29 of our Family Companion contain more information about end-of-life planning